Elisa Carrió: Personal life

 Carrió always appears in public wearing a crucifix, claims to take communion every day and once told Raúl Alfonsín she had seen the Virgin Mary.
 She is against decriminalization of drug use and abortion.
-She refrained from legalizing gay marriage and was neutral about it.
+Carrió marked her firm stance against abortion before and after entering Congress, including during the time Cambiemos co-founder Mauricio Macri encouraged legislators of the alliance to maturely and responsibly debate an issue, as it divided both the opposition and the ruling party.
+She refrained from legalizing same-sex marriage and was neutral about it.